 Countries in focus

 The La Niña effect could exacerbate conditions in a country where climate change has increased the frequency of drought and flooding.
-These natural disasters and the continued conflict in the Tigray, Amhara and Afar regions have pushed Ethiopia up to second on the International Rescue Committee’s list of crises expected to deteriorate most in 2022.
+These natural disasters and the continued conflict in the north of the country have pushed Ethiopia up to second on the IRC's list of crises expected to deteriorate most in 2022.

 In September 2021, Kenya declared a state of national disaster with almost 3 million people on the brink of starvation.
 Thousands of Kenyans who depend on cultivation of crops and livestock are on the move to find new pastures or sources of income and food as the drought continues.
 Refugees from neighboring countries are also among those facing extreme hunger.